-In short, there are some colors that are harder than others.
-Black, dark blue, purple, red – the standard colors that were probably the only ones available 20 years ago we can be fairly confident of removing.
+In short, there are some colours that are harder than others.
+Black, dark blue, purple, red – the standard colours that were probably the only ones available 20 years ago we can be fairly confident of removing.

-The newer colors – orange, yellow, white, sky, blue, light green are a different story.
+The newer colours – orange, yellow, white, sky, blue, light green are a different story.
 They’re much harder to remove.
 White in particular behaves very strangely when the laser hits it, it can actually make it darker.
-You have multiple colors?
+You have multiple colours?
 Well then, yes they do present more of a challenge when we’re trying to do laser removal.

-Finding a provider that knows which wavelength to use for each color is really important.
+Finding a provider that knows which wavelength to use for each colour is really important.
 The PicoWay laser has all of the wavelengths.
-You can treat almost all the colors of the rainbow with it.
+You can treat almost all the colours of the rainbow with it.
 With the exception of white, which again is very difficult for any laser to remove confidently.
 It can be done but it’s going to take time and some magical Removery expertise.

 With our advanced laser technology, we can remove tattoos from nearly anywhere on the body, so placement of the tattoo doesn’t impact if we can remove it (we can!) — only how long it will take.

 Tattoos in high blood flow areas can be removed faster than those on extremities.

 Extremities like fingers have low blood flow, which can take longer, while the chest and upper back have high blood flow and can generally be removed more quickly.
 Look at the image here, the farther away from the heart the longer the removal will generally take.

 It’s important to remember that every individual is unique and while the general timeline for tattoo removal is consistent across different locations on the body, there are always exceptions.